oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

    with device execution policies is not supported.

 While convenient, using host-allocated data can lead to unintended copying between the host and the device.
-We recommend working with SYCL buffers or USM memory to reduce data copying.
+We recommend working with SYCL buffers or USM to reduce data copying.

 .. note::
    For specialized memory algorithms that begin or end the lifetime of data objects, that is,